aicodix/tables/ldpc/dvb/README.md

 * [GLPK](https://www.gnu.org/software/glpk/) to solve linear programming problems.
 * A lot of memory, disk space and patience.

+Example for vector size of 15:

-Copy tables that needs permutation to ```input_15``` directory.
+Copy tables that need permutation, e.g. from ```trans_15``` to ```input_15``` directory.
 Run ```make solve_15``` to generate models of tables, solve models and permutate tables.
 Copy solved table from ```solved_15``` directory to ```fixed_15```, commit and send pull request.

 ### [model_trans.cc](model_trans.cc)

-Generate model of table that avoids data hazards
+Generate model of vector table that avoids data hazards

 ### [solved_trans.cc](solved_trans.cc)

-Generate data hazard free table from transformed table and solution
+Generate data hazard free vector table from transformed table and solution